Eczbek/xieite/docs/math/logarithm.md

 <br/>

-Takes the logarithm of a value to a base
+Takes the logarithm of a value of any base

 <br/><br/>